HristoYonkov/Angular-My-Project/README.md

 ## Setup

-To run Front End: - In directory "Book-Store", open inside cmd and run: npm install, npm start Which opens the app at http://localhost:4200 in your browser.
+To run Front End: - In directory "Book-Store", open inside cmd and run: npm install and wait for node modules to build up.
+After that, ng serve -o, which opens the app at http://localhost:4200 in your browser.

-To run Rest Service: - Open RestService folder for server, open inside cmd and run: npm install, npm start And the server will start listening on port 3000.
+To run Rest Service: - Open RestService folder for server, open inside cmd and run: npm installand wait for node modules to build up.
+After thet, npm start and the server will start listening on port 3000.